SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-01-project-setup.md

 // Change this according to your database implementation,
 // or supply it as an environment variable.
-// the database URL string follows the following format:
+// the whole database URL string follows the following format:
 // "protocol://username:password@host:port/database"
-const DATABASE_URL: &str = "mysql://root:password@localhost:3306";
+// We put the database name (that last bit) in a separate variable simply for convenience. const DATABASE_URL: &str = "mysql://root:password@localhost:3306";
+const DB_NAME: &str = "bakeries_db";

 async fn run() -> Result<(), DbErr> {
     let db = Database::connect(DATABASE_URL).await?;